-Counseling Services provides appointment-based therapy to all enrolled students.
+Counseling Services provides appointment-based mental health therapy to enrolled students.
 Columbia students are offered up to 12 sessions per academic year to be used as clinically appropriate.
-Counseling Services therapists assess appropriate level of care, provide treatment recommendations; and, if deemed clinically necessary, provide external referrals to community-based treatment.
+Therapists at Counseling Services assess appropriate level of care, provide treatment recommendations; and, if deemed clinically necessary, provide external referrals to community-based treatment.

-On the other hand, Student Relations does not have a limit for the number of meetings and services terminate following concern resolution.
-The Student Relations office utilize a solution-focused model to address academic, housing, medical and behavioral concerns.
+Student Relations, on the other hand, does not have a limit for the number of meetings and their services terminate following the resolution of the identified concern.
+The Student Relations office utilizes a solution-focused model to address academic, housing, medical, financial, as well as mental health and behavioral concerns.
 Unlike Counseling Services, the Student Relations office is able to reach-out directly to students and offer support, referrals, and linkage to the appropriate offices on campus.